emqx/emqx-docs/en_US/modules/slow_subscribers_statistics.md

 ### Create module

-Open EMQ X Dashboard, click on the "Module" on the left.
+Open EMQX Dashboard, click on the "Module" on the left.
 Then, select "add module":

 ![image](./assets/slow_subscribers_statistics_1.png)